 For the novice American Picker, there’s an antiques sale and flea market to sift through.
-It runs the entire four days, so you can revisit and rediscover over and over.
+It runs for three of the four days, so you can revisit and rediscover over and over.

 There’s also a famed Briggs-Motley craft show that will be set up for the whole celebration.
 These well-known craft fairs specialize in ceramics, baby items, woodworking, and much more!
 Bring your cash and take home a memento from the holiday.

-Saving the best for last, New London/Spicer puts on a Grand Parade during the cooler morning hours on the 4th, and sets off fireworks at dusk that evening.
+Saving the best for last, enjoy a Grand Parade during the cooler morning hours on the 4th and sets off fireworks at dusk that evening.
 Other kid-oriented activities like a petting zoo make this holiday event a summer highlight for central Minnesotans, young and old.

 In an area well-known for world-class lakes and golf clubs, the picturesque hamlet of Pequot Lakes (30 minutes north of Brainerd) hosts a stellar Fourth of July celebration!

 Stars & Stripes Days is a two-day event filled with family-friendly activities.
-Food vendors will open up shop at 5 pm on the 3rd, with the beer garden opening an hour later.
-A bean bag tournament and live band performance will round out the evening!
+Food vendors will open up shop at 5 pm on the 3rd, with a bean bag tournament and live band performance will round out the evening!

-Like many other small towns, Pequot Lakes will shoot their fireworks off on July 3rd at sunset.
-There’s quite a few good viewing spots, so do some research and pick a great vantage point to see the lights!
+Like many other small towns, Pequot Lakes will shoot their fireworks off on July 3rd at dusk.
+There are quite a few good viewing spots, so do some research and pick a great vantage point to see the lights!